documentationfor yFiles for HTML 3.0.0.1

 Setting the combined zoom and scroll mouse wheel behavior

-Furthermore, you can combine those values with the special value ONLY_WHEN_FOCUSED to specify that the mouse wheel should only do anything when the GraphComponent currently has the focus.
+Additionally, you can combine these values with ONLY_WHEN_FOCUSED to specify that the mouse wheel should only function when the GraphComponent has focus.

-Panning the viewport with GraphViewerInputMode is done by holding the left mouse button and dragging.
-With GraphEditorInputMode the Ctrl key has to be pressed as well to distinguish the gesture from edge creation and marquee or lasso selection.
-Common adjustments to the panning gesture are as follows:
+In GraphEditorInputMode, the Ctrl or Space key must also be pressed to distinguish the gesture from edge creation and marquee or lasso selection.
+Common adjustments to the panning gesture include:

-Changes the mouse interaction to start the panning gesture.
+Changes the mouse interaction to initiate the panning gesture.

 MoveViewportInputMode.dragCursor

-You can turn off panning completely by disabling the MoveViewportInputMode via its enabled property.
+You can disable panning entirely by disabling the MoveViewportInputMode via its enabled property.

 Turning off panning the viewport